The Retina (& macula)

 This technique involves the use of a silicone band that is applied to and stitched around outside the white of the eye (the sclera).
 It serves to support the retinal break by pushing the wall of the eye inwards against the retinal tear, allowing reattachment of the retina.
 Cryotherapy is usually used to cause scarring around the tear.
 The fluid beneath the retina may be drained with a small puncture, or may sometimes be left to resorb on its own.

 Vitrectomy is an intraocular procedure where tiny incisions are made through the sclera.
 In this technique, the vitreous is removed completely with a cutter and the subretinal fluid is sucked out, thus flattening out the detached retina.
 Laser photocoagulation or cryopexy is used to cause scarring around the tears.
 At the end of the surgery, gas or silicone oil is placed into the eye to assist in flattening out the retina.
 You will need to position your head (posturing) for several days to keep the gas or oil in contact with the retinal tear(s) to keep the retina attached.
 Over time, the gas will be resorbed on its own.
 However if oil is used, a second procedure will need to be performed subsequently to remove the oil.
-The instruments used in modern vitrectomy are typically of small diameter (23G, 25G or 27G), they do not requiring any sutures (sutureless surgery).
+The instruments used in modern vitrectomy are typically of small diameter (23G, 25G or 27G), they do not require any sutures (sutureless surgery).
 Sometimes a vitrectomy is combined with a scleral buckle surgery in more complicated cases.

 Retinal detachment repair surgery that is usually a day procedure that can be performed under local or general anaesthesia.
 In some cases, especially complicated retinal detachments where surgical time is longer, it may be prudent to stay overnight in the hospital for observation.

 The overall success rate for retinal reattachment surgeries is about 90-95%.
 Some cases may require 2 or more procedures.
-Sometimes, even under the best circumstances treatment may fail at multiple attempts and vision may be eventually lost.
+Sometimes, even under the best circumstances treatment may fail despite multiple attempts and vision may be eventually lost.

 The final visual outcome may not be known till the gas resorbs or oil removed after several weeks to months.
 If the macula was not detached prior to surgery, good vision is usually preserved.
 However, if the macula was previously detached, the final visual acuity will not be as good as prior to the detachment.
 As such you should seek an immediate consult with your Eye Surgeon in the event of visual symptoms or floaters and flashes, as early diagnosis and intervention is paramount to preservation of good vision in cases of retinal detachment.

 If you ever experience any of the above symptoms, see your Ophthalmologist immediately or go to the nearest Emergency room right away to check your eye condition.
+Book for an evaluation here